I have a saying…”Movement IS Medicine!”

 Research suggests that exercise should be the cornerstone of both preventative and therapeutic health interventions.

-What If Everything You’d Been Told About Exercise Was Wrong?
+What If Everything You’ve Ever Been Told About Exercise & Strength Training Was Wrong?

 The only problem I have with the promotion of where exercise physiologists fit into the overall allied health professional landscape is that accredited exercise physiologists (and personal trainers for that matter) are not clinically trained to assess and diagnose painful musculoskeletal conditions.